-Within minutes, the property was flooded, knocking out the power and even ruining the backup generators.
-Underneath the commercial property was a large 30-foot tunnel that extended along the length of the building and housed all of the electrical and plumbing materials for the building.
-This tunnel completely filled with flood water, and the flowing debris broke pipes which contaminated the water even more with sewage.
+Within minutes, the entire property was flooded, knocking out the power and even the backup generators.
+Underneath the property was a large 30-foot tunnel that extended along the length of the building, housing all of the electrical and plumbing materials, and this tunnel too completely filled with flood water, and the flowing debris broke pipes which contaminated the water with sewage.

-Mold growth occurs in 24-48 hours when water or moisture is allowed to remain in an area.
-This means that before we could even get all the water removed from the commercial property, mold was already beginning to grow and spread its spores.
-If they entered the HVAC system, the growth would only spread from there.
+More than 2 million gallons of water had soaked the property, and it took nearly a week to pump out all the water and clear the tunnel below the property.
+Which also meant; mold.
+Mold growth occurs within 24-48 hours when water or moisture remains in an area.
+So before we could even get all the water removed from this commercial property, mold was already beginning to grow and spread its spores.
+And if they entered the HVAC system, the growth would only spread from there.

-In this article we will explore commercial mold remediation, give you a good understanding of what it entails, how it is done, and why it is so important for health and safety reasons.
+In this article we will dive into the 10 critical steps of commercial mold restoration, what it entails, how it should be done, and why it is so important for health and safety reasons to do it right.

 WHAT IS MOLD?

 Mold is one of the oldest, earliest, and simplest forms of life on our planet. mold is old.
 It is one of the simplest and earliest forms of life.

 It has existed here for hundreds of thousands of years and is everywhere in our everyday lives.